- 100% response rate

 Just amazing!
-I have surfed first and however the dificulties, I'm now trying to host as much as posible to give back the generosity I received.
+I have surfed first and however the dificulties, I'm now trying to host as much as possible to give back the generosity I received.
+Despite some less good experiences, I have had soooo many incredible host and surfers!
+I some times think I receive more from surfers than I give them...
 See my references/comments on people for more details about what we do when together, couch surfers and I...

 Pfff too many!
 On request..

-I'd be happy to teach basic sewing, basic drawing, French, basic English or basic Spanish.
+I'd be happy to teach basic sewing, basic drawing, French, basic English or trash reduction.
 Love to share visions of life, experiences and maybe change my ideas because of you?